-Just by decreasing the available light we increase the element of mystery in the image.
+Just by decreasing the available light, we increase the element of mystery in the image.
 Don’t get me wrong, it could still be an average image.
-Just because it was taken at night the picture won’t magically become a great photograph, but at least it might become a little bit more interesting, it may make the viewer ask just a few more questions.
-And depending on where you are it may even add an element of danger.
+Just because it was taken at night the picture won’t magically become a great photograph, but it might become a little bit more interesting.
+It may make the viewer ask just a few more questions.
+And depending on where you are, it may even add an element of danger.

 Here are a few tips for taking street photos at night:

-1-Do not use flash: I think this is key for several reasons.
+I think this is key for several reasons.
 First, the ugly artificial light that results from the flash is just too harsh and unnatural.
-It also calls way too much attention to the photographer and the idea in street photography is to blend in not stand out like a lighthouse.
-Also, people expect the flash to go off after you take a picture at night and when they don’t see the bright light coming from the camera that was pointed at them then they think that you didn’t take it and they will not question you.
-I never use flash when I shoot at night (or day or ever for that matter).
-It might take some practice but in short time you won’t miss it.
+It also calls way too much attention to the photographer, and the idea in street photography is to blend in, not stand out like a lighthouse.
+Also, people expect the flash to go off after you take a picture at night; when they don’t see the bright light coming from the camera that was pointed at them, they think that you didn’t take a photo and they probably won’t question you.
+I never use flash when I shoot at night (or day or ever, for that matter).
+It might take some practice but in a short time you won’t miss it.

-3-Use available light to your advantage: Find a bright corner or a storefront window and position yourself in a way that it will light your subject’s face.
-Or maybe you want the light to it their backs and make them silhouettes.
-Either way is fine, the choice is yours, is all a matter of moving around the light, find what works and wait for an interesting subject to walk by.
-Try shooting pointing the camera into the inside of storefronts or brightly lit buses, the light may be just enough to capture great scenes of people unaware that you are capturing it (most times).
+Find a bright corner or a storefront window and position yourself in a way that it will light your subject’s face.
+Or maybe you want the light to their backs to make them silhouettes.
+Either way is fine, the choice is yours.
+It’s all a matter of moving around the light.
+Find what works and wait for an interesting subject to walk by.
+Try pointing the camera into the inside of storefronts or brightly lit buses; the light may be just enough to capture great scenes of people unaware that you are capturing the scene.

-4-Use fast lenses: fast lenses such as 2.8 or 1.4 are great for low light situations.
+Fast lenses, with maximum apertures such as f/2.8 or f/1.4 are great for low light situations.
 The same thing applies to full frame cameras.
 Any lens or camera is fine but full frame cameras or fast lenses make things easier because they have a better sensitivity to light.
 Use what you have and practice and look at the results before you invest your paycheck in a more expensive camera or lens.

 “Anything that excites me for any reason, I will photograph; not searching for unusual subject matter, but making the commonplace unusual” –Edward Weston

-5-Avoid isolated areas: It is not necessary to go to a dangerous area to get interesting pictures.
-Any crowded area will do specially if you are just starting.
+It’s not necessary to go to a dangerous area to get interesting pictures.
+Any crowded area will do, especially if you are just starting.

-Taking pictures on the streets at night is not the usual thing to do but if I you want to give your street photography a little extra excitement consider going out for a walk after the sun light has been replaced by the street lamps.
+Taking pictures on the streets at night is not the usual thing to do, but if you want to give your street photography a little extra excitement consider going out for a walk after the sunlight has been replaced by street lamps.

 Like This Article?